pbachu99/vagrant/Linux-Vagrants/README.md

 # vagrant builds for pracising major linux servers
-* with this we can spin up a single server and multipule servers
+* with this we can spin up a single server and multiple servers
 * no additional downloads required.
 An internet connection is required
 * feel free to copy or fork this stuff